The Custody Project

 Our Services page provides information to the mothers we serve and our Mothers in Peril illumines some of the dangers they often face.
 While you can read more about us on Guidestar and Causes/Facebook, our Mission, Programs, Case Excerpts, Annual Letter, and FAQ explain when, where, why, and how TCP provides assistance.
 Having served families in many states, our range continues to expand.
 Lastly, our 2001-2002 Brochure, in need of updating, opens in Adobe Acrobat; if the pdf or page will not open in Internet Explorer, just switch to Mozilla Firefox or Google Chrome.

-Our Charitable News Flashes! describe many innovative ways that you can help, giving directly to The Custody Project, or online through Network for Good, Just Give, Guidestar, and many other secure online sites, through online and on-street shopping, weddings, reward points, matching gifts, company grants, corporate giving, employee grant writing, stock, land, and vehicle donations, State and Federal Campaigns, the United Way, tax write-offs, eBay, Belk's Charity Sales, our Dinner Benefits, TCP's December Raffle, sponsoring Donna on the Drive, by donating to the Upcoming Summer Caravan Event, by volunteering your time, or by donating gifts and in-kind donations for our Annual Raffles and Fundraisers, with heartfelt thanks from the families you help.
+Our Charitable News Flashes! describe many innovative ways that you can help, giving directly to The Custody Project, or online through Network for Good, Just Give, Guidestar, and many other secure online sites, through online and on-street shopping, weddings, reward points, matching gifts, company grants, corporate giving, employee grant writing, stock, land, and vehicle donations, State and Federal Campaigns, the United Way, tax write-offs, eBay, Belk's Charity Sales, our Dinner Benefits, TCP's December Raffle, sponsoring Donna on the Drive, by donating to our National Drives, by volunteering your time, or by donating gifts and in-kind donations for our Annual Raffles and Fundraisers, with heartfelt thanks from the families you help.
 For favorite, alternative, and innovative ways to help our mothers and children, please visit You Can Help.

 To Donate by mail, online, and when shopping, please visit Donate.
 Your contributions are tax-deductible to the extent allowable by law, and our Contributions Forms A or B and secure online donation buttons are easy to use.
 For a list of businesses and foundations which have supported TCP, please see our Contributors page.

-The Custody Project is committed to advancing the human rights of some of the most destitute and forgotten of mothers and their children, and has helped to improve the quality of life for families in more than 39 states.
-Expressing goodwill, promoting lovingness, and building hope for some of the suffering mothers and children among us, we send a message of compassion and give hope of a better life to families pinioned by misfortune.
+The Custody Project is committed to advancing the human rights of some of the most destitute and forgotten of mothers and their children, and has helped to improve the quality of life for families in more than 46 states.
+Expressing goodwill, promoting lovingness, and building hope for some of those suffering mothers and children amongst us, we send a message of compassion and give hope of a better life to families pinioned by misfortune.
 In recognition of the important work they do as mothers ...
 Welcome to The Custody Project.